chrisUnivers/chrisResume/school_projects/datavis/hello-framework/README.md

 ## Notes:
   * This is a school project I worked on with another student.
-Although I can't prove it, I wrote all the code.
   * You will need to install the observable framework.
   * After running to "npm run dev" navigate to the `CSC 411 Final Project` tab.
 The other tabs are examples.
 This is an [Observable Framework](https://observablehq.com/framework) project.
 To start the local preview server, run:

 ```